swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 them apart do we actually have a more responsive system?

-Rather than tackling a complex component like a non-toy autocompleter in its entirety, in this post we'll focus on how we can productively apply the separation of concerns to a subcomponent of the autocompleter - the drop down menu.
+Rather than tackling a complex component like a non-toy autocompleter in its entirety as I suggested in the last post, instead I'd like focus on how we can productively apply the separation of concerns to a subcomponent of the autocompleter - the drop down menu.

 First let's consider **interface representations** for our submenu process.
 In order to be responsive we'd like to make no commitments at